fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 > It wasn't uncommon to hear the web developers pleading with the graphic designers to, "Put the logo in the Dropbox!"
 Now, if that isn't the real startup experience, I don't know what is.

 ##Let us know what you think!
 We'd love to hear your comments and feedback on this unit.
-Also, if you're a teacher or workshop facilitator who is thinking about doing a unit in which students create their own startups, feel free to ask any questions below:
+Also, if you're a teacher or workshop facilitator who is thinking about doing a unit in which students create their own startups, feel free to ask any questions below!